Pacific Repertory Theatre: Overview

 Pacific Repertory Theatre (PacRep) is a professional theatre company located in Carmel-by-the-Sea, California.
 It is the only professional theatre company located on the Monterey Peninsula.
 It is a member of the League of Resident Theatres and presents a year-round season of plays and musicals.
 The company stages its productions in three Carmel theatres: the Golden Bough Playhouse, the Circle Theatre, and the Forest Theater.

 PacRep was founded in 1982 as GroveMont Theatre by Carmel-by-the-Sea resident Stephen Moorer, who served as its artistic director from 1983 to 2008 and has been its executive director since 2009.
 In the 1980s, organization struggled to survive, with a $4,500 annual budget and no permanent place to perform.
 It was then governed by a board made up of six friends.
 The organization's name changed to Pacific Repertory Theatre in 1994 when the company acquired the site of the Golden Bough Playhouse in downtown Carmel, and announced plans to establish a professional theatre for the region.
 In 2001, to facilitate an appearance by Olympia Dukakis and Louis Zorich in Chekhov's The Cherry Orchard, the company entered into an agreement with Actors' Equity Association.
 It is a member of the League of Resident Theatres.

 The European Foundation for Quality Management studied PacRep in a case study on financing for non-profit organizations which was originally published in 2006 in Above the Clouds: A Guide to Trends Changing the Way We Work: a Project, and again in that works 2017 re-publication by Routledge.
 The Brookings Institution published a case study of PacRep as one of several in social entrepreneurship in the 2008 book The Search for Social Entrepreneurship.

-In 2008, PacRep named Kenneth Kelleher as artistic director and Moorer as executive director.
-For the 2009 season, Kelleher directed David Hare's The Blue Room, an adaptation of La Ronde, along with Man of La Mancha, Hamlet and As You Like It.
+In 2008, PacRep named Kenneth Kelleher artistic director and Moorer as executive director.
+For the 2009 season, Kelleher directed David Hare's The Blue Room, along with Man of La Mancha, Hamlet and As You Like It.
+In 2010, Kelleher became the company's resident director and still serves in this role, while Moorer serves as artistic director.

 Between September 2021 and September 2022, 14 out of 20 board members of the PacRep resigned.
 Disagreements over construction resulted in a board motion to terminate Moorer as executive director, but a vote was never taken.
-After this motion, board members told a reporter they had been threatened with lawsuits and that this had led to the mass resignation; Moorer denied making any threats.